JimY233/TweetSentiment-EC601/README.md

-# Tweet Sentiment Project 2 AND Project 4 - EC601 - TrumpCard
+# Project 2 AND Project 4 - EC601 - TrumpCard
 Project 2 using Tweepy and Google Cloud SDK - NLP.
 Includes example use case of Trump Sentiment Analysis.
 Project 4 using Pytest to conduct Unit Tests
 TrumpCard is the culmination of these two packages.
 It is a product which will allow a user to gauge the general sentiment on Trump's twitter reactions.